Church Music Ministries Department

 MUCT6202 Composition (2 hours)

-This course is an advanced, privately taught course which involves the writing of music in larger forms and in various styles.
+This course is an advanced, privately taught course which involves the writing of various sacred styles.
+The instructor may guide the students in contemporary genres or more classical sacred genres, depending on the student's progress in composition concentration.
 The course may be repeated at the discretion of the instructor.
 Prerequisite: MUTH5301 or Approval of Instructor.

 MUCT6203 Stylistic Composition (2 hours)